Repairing and Rebuilding After a Flood

 • Louisiana State University has ideas for “rebuilding safer, stronger, smarter” so your building will be better protected from the next flood.
 See Safer, Stronger, Smarter.

-A building is substantially damaged when the cost to repair exceeds 50% of the building’s pre-damage value.
+A building is substantially damaged when the cost to repair exceeds 50% of the building’s pre-damage market value.

 • Therefore, if the Community Development staff think your building may be substantially damaged, you should not make major repairs (unless the building presents a safety hazard) until you find out the final disposition.